genxapi/genxapi/docs/getting-started.md

 ## Create a Configuration File

-The CLI looks for `api-client-generatorrc.{json,yaml}` by default.
-Start with the minimal config below:
+By default the CLI looks for `api-client-generatorrc.json` or `api-client-generatorrc.ts` in the current working directory.
+Start with a minimal JSON config:

 ```jsonc
 {